Saeko: Giantess Dating Sim: Plot

 Clara is shocked and appalled by Saeko's crimes and attempts to fight her, but her efforts prove useless, and she is killed.
 After killing Clara, Saeko takes Rin out to watch the ocean with her and asks if Rin enjoyed feeding people to Saeko.

 Depending on the player's previous actions and dialogue choices, Rin may either approve of Saeko, or rebuke her for her murders.
-In the former case, Saeko confesses that she erased Rin's memories, as he had grown to love her, making her uncomfortable.
+In the former case, Saeko confesses that Rin lived in the drawer prior to the week's beginning, and had in that time grown to love her.
+His affection had made Saeko uncomfortable, and so she used her powers to erase his memories.
 Saeko realizes that Rin still loves her even after losing his memories, and, touched, promises to never again lose faith in him.
 She restores Rin to his normal size, and he crushes the remaining shrunken people in the drawer.
 Saeko then uses her powers to grow herself and Rin to giant size, and they share an intimate moment as they destroy the city together.

 If Rin admonishes Saeko for her crimes, she becomes remorseful and depressed.
 She restores her remaining shrunken captives to their normal size and then shrinks herself.
 She instructs Rin to kill her, preferring to die rather than face punishment for her crimes.
 In one ending, Rin does so, and the truth of Saeko's murders is exposed in the media.
 Some months later, Rin is in his apartment, keeping a drawer full of peanuts on which he has drawn faces to make them look like shrunken people.
 Alternatively, Rin may instead secretly keep Saeko alive, still shrunk, in his drawer.